Viggyvenkat/OncoTerrain/README.md

 ```

 Our preprocessing script has been engineered to handle other samples as well, as long as they are in the: ``` ../../data ``` respective of where the preprocessing.py script lies.
+NOTE: We are not making the ```src/fig-generation``` nor the ```src/TMEGPT``` available as a seperate package, as the novel functionality developed will be incorporated into the CLI.
 All of the code for the figures lies in ```src/fig-generation``` or in ```notebooks```, whereas all of the data cleaning, preprocessing, and exploration lies within ```src/TMEGPT```.
 All of the documentation (in the form of docstrings) lies within the files for futher, clear explanations.
 Our model has been serialized using joblib and is the method we have relied upon to share the weights of our models.
-Therefore, if you do not wish to use the command line interface (CLI), you may run the script
+Therefore, if you do not wish to use the command line interface (CLI), you may run the code snippet:

 ```
     self.model_bundle = joblib.load("OncoTerrain.joblib")